mesur-io/dilithium/spec/spec.md

 # Core Operations

-This section defines core operations used by the signature scheme.
+This section defines core operations used by the signature scheme, as proposed in [@CRYSTALS-Dilithium].

 ## Parameters